frank038/gtk3vlcplayer/README.md

 - seeking
 - video duration and remaining (by clicking on the label)
 - fullscreen, by pressing the f key
-- pause/play by pressing the space key
+- pause/play by pressing the space key (or the button)
 - quit by pressing the esc key
-- play a new file by pressing the o key
+- play a new file by pressing the o key (or the button)
-- play a new url by pressing the u key
+- play a new url by pressing the u key (or the button)
-- select a different audio track, if supported, by pressing the a key
+- select a different audio track, if supported, by pressing the a key (or the button)
-- select a (different) subtitle track, if supported, by pressing the s key
+- select a (different) subtitle track, if supported, by pressing the s key (or the button)
-- get some media infos by pressing the i key
+- get some media infos by pressing the i key (or the button)
 - accept (which ones?) options for the media and the player from the command line
 - application icon.